LAST UPDATED: 6/15/26 – Cape Town Travel Guide

 April to June

-When the calendar hits April, autumn has arrived in Cape Town.
-This is a great time to explore the city’s many indoor markets, enjoy some live music, and try the city’s many wonderful restaurants.
-The Cape Town Jazz Festival also happens in April, so if you love to visit festivals when traveling, then April is the time to visit.
+April marks the start of autumn in Cape Town—a great time to explore indoor markets, enjoy live music, and try the city’s many restaurants.
+The Cape Town Jazz Festival also takes place this month, making it an ideal time for festival lovers.

 July to September